-Each state has its own rules, as does each workplace, so schedule a meeting with Human Resources or your boss to discuss your time off before and after delivery.
+Each state and workplace has its own rules, so schedule a meeting with HR or your boss to discuss your time off before and after delivery.
 Talk about when you should stop working, your maternity leave laws and rights, and duties to pass to fellow coworkers.

 6. Select a pediatrician

 We found our pediatrician by asking my doctor for referrals.
-You can also find them through your insurance network, and research their reviews online.
+You can also find yours through your insurance network and research reviews online.

 Then, call their offices and ask to spend a few minutes to speak with and learn more about them.
 Are you comfortable with their practice?
 What are their office hours?
 What are their policies for last-minute appointments and sicknesses?